 • Costs: Every dollar spent on fees and expenses is a dollar no longer available to grow and compound over time, so keeping expenses cut to the bone is vital.
 Good news there: The best Schwab retirement funds will generally have some of the lowest fees and expenses in the business.

-• Income: Finally, you ideally want your retirement portfolio to produce regular interest and dividend income.
+• Income: You might want your portfolio to produce not just capital gains, but regular interest and dividend income, especially if you’re approaching retirement.
 Stocks can regularly experience nasty corrections and bear markets, but a few good income funds can help provide for your living expenses without forcing you to sell at an inopportune time.

 Related: Best Schwab Retirement Funds for an IRA